daeuniverse/dae/docs/en/tutorials/run-on-alpine.md

 # Run on Alpine Linux

-Alpine Linux 3.18 or newer verison has full eBPF support out-of-box, older version of Alpine Linux need to build kernel by yourself.
+**Note**: Alpine Linux 3.18 or newer verison has full eBPF support out-of-box, older version of Alpine Linux need to build kernel by yourself.

 ## Enable Community Repo